ACINQ/eclair/docs/release-notes/eclair-vnext.md

 ### API changes

 - `listoffers` now returns more details about each offer.
-- 'parseoffer' is added to display offer fields in a human-readable format.
+- `parseoffer` is added to display offer fields in a human-readable format.

 ### Configuration changes